SJaynesh/CPP-Language-Ch-02/README.md

  > * Members needed anywhere in whole program for interaction are declared as public.
  > * Can be accessed everywhere throgh object.
+ > * To access all data members we have to make them publicly available using public access modifier.

 <br>